marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    o  the network-id, link-id, node-id, port-id of the Network Topology YANG module {{?RFC8345}}

-   o  the ne-id, uuid of the network element and component-id, uuid of each component within the network element in Network Inventory YANG module {{?I-D.ietf-ivy-network-inventory-yang}}
+   o  the ne-id, Universal Unique IDentifier (UUID) of the network element and component-id, UUID of each component within the network element in Network Inventory YANG module {{?I-D.ietf-ivy-network-inventory-yang}}

-   o  the name, uuid of each hardware component in the Hardware YANG module {{?RFC8348}}
+   o  the name, UUID of each hardware component in the Hardware YANG module {{?RFC8348}}

    Generic means for reusing other entity identifiers must be provided.